 - Fold into the batter the 3/4 cup of sugar-free chocolate chips until combined.

-- Place the cookie dough in the fridge to chill for at least ½ hour.
+- All the cookie dough in to chill in the refrigerator for at least ½ hour.

 - Using a tablespoon or small cookie scoop add the chilled dough onto the parchment lined cookie sheets and bake for about 13 minutes.
 Note: Don’t over bake this cookie to make sure it has the right consistency of chewy inside and crispy outside.